ReactivePlayZ/RML/README.md

     ]
 }
 ```
 Keep in mind that to break the comments in to separate ones, a simple empty line in-between will break them.
-Example:
+For example:
 ```
 // This line and
 // this is a multi-line comment